x

 Earlier this year, Cantwell brought DOE Secretary Jennifer Granholm to Washington to tour the new Moses Lake Factory.

-The grant follows previous efforts by Cantwell to support energy innovation.
+The grant follows previous efforts by both Cantwell and Murray to support energy innovation.
+Murray holds the Chair position of the Senate Appropriations of Energy and the subcommittee that funds the DOE.

 In 2022, Senator Cantwell helped to pass the CHIPS & Science Act.
 The Act included $16.9 billion in funding to support research on key technology areas at DOE National Laboratories, including the Pacific Northwest National Laboratory (PNNL) in Richland